When thinking about your retirement, one of the key decisions to make is in the type of pension you want to take out.

 Each caters to different retirement plans and different ways of managing money, but the fundamentals are as follows:

-A Pension Commencement Lump Sum (PCLS) is a lump sum withdrawal that allows for 25% of the pot to be taken either at once or in instalments tax-free.
-It won’t restrict how much you can save in your pension each year and the remaining funds will be left invested to grow.
+A Pension Commencement Lump Sum (PCLS) is a lump sum withdrawal that allows 25% of the pot to be taken at once or in instalments tax-free.
+So it won’t restrict how much you can save in your pension each year, and the remaining funds will be left invested to grow.

-A Flexi-Access Income Drawdown sees the fund taken as taxable income in monthly, quarterly or annual instalments, with the rest left invested to grow.
-You can adjust the frequency and the amount as required and you can combine this option with the PCLS.
+A Flexi-Access Drawdown sees the fund taken as taxable income in monthly, quarterly or annual instalments, with the rest left invested to grow.
+You can adjust the frequency and the amount as required, and you can combine this option with the PCLS.

-An Uncrystallised Funds Pension Lump Sum (UFPLS) allows for ad-hoc lump sum withdrawals, as and when the investor chooses.
-You can usually take 25% of each withdrawal tax-free and the rest will be left invested to grow.
+An Uncrystallised Funds Pension Lump Sum (UFPLS) allows for ad-hoc lump sum withdrawals when the investor chooses.
+You can usually take 25% of each withdrawal tax-free, and the rest will be left invested to grow.